 Year-round Private Tours of Yellowstone National Park

 Yellowstone National Park is the world's first national park, with 2.2 million acres (1 million ha) of incredible wilderness, abundant wildlife, geothermal wonders, and fascinating history.
 This huge park has an incredible variety of activities for you to enjoy depending on the time of year, the area you will be staying in and the things you are interested in.
-There is no better way to make the most of your visit than by seeing Yellowstone on a private tour guided by Cara McGary a wildlife biologist based in Gardiner, Montana (Yellowstone's North entrance) or Audra Taylor a naturalist guide based in Silver Gate, Montana at Yellowstone's northeast entrance.
-Let us make your best time in Yellowstone!
+There is no better way to make the most of your visit than by seeing Yellowstone on a private tour guided by Cara McGary a wildlife biologist based in Gardiner, Montana .

-We know it is a lot to navigate, so we have designed the site to help you decide based or what activities you would like to do and where you will be staying.
+We know Yellowstone trips are a challenge to plan, so we have designed the site to help you decide based or what activities you would like to do and what areas you will be visiting.
 We offer the most options for trips in the northern parts of Yellowstone because this is the area that we know and love best!
 If you are staying inside Yellowstone, we can meet you at a central location that will give us strategic access for our activities.
-Choose below from year-round wildlife watching trips, hikes, backpacking, cross country skiing & snowshoeing and other custom adventures.
+Choose from year-round wildlife watching trips, day hikes, backpacking, cross country skiing & snowshoeing and other custom adventures.